Amplitude Analysis of the Isospin-Violating Decay $J/\psi\rightarrow\gamma\eta\pi^{0}$: Introduction

 The radiative decay $\jpsi\to\gamma X$ provides a clean environment in which to search for glueballs~\cite{Reinders:1984sr,*Morningstar:1999rf,*Gross:2022hyw,BESIII:2023wfi} and hybrid mesons~\cite{BESIII:2022riz}.
 The dominant radiative decay of the $\jpsi$ proceeds via $\jpsi\to\gamma gg$, where $g$ denotes a gluon.
 The formation of isospin-triplet final states from a two gluon system is highly suppressed by isospin conservation, and radiative $\jpsi$ decays to isospin-triplet states are expected to be strongly suppressed.
 Nevertheless, sizable enhancements may arise through isospin-symmetry-breaking effects or new interaction mechanisms~\cite{Kiselev:2008zzb}.
 Consequently, studies of radiative $\jpsi$ decays to isospin-triplet states offer a sensitive test of isospin conservation and of possible new dynamics.

 Among isospin-multiplet mesons, the $\az$ is the lightest scalar.
 Theoretical work suggests that it is not a conventional $q\bar{q}$ state~\cite{Baru:2003qq,*Baru:2004xg,*Baru:2010ww}, a picture supported by its production in $\phi\to\gamma\eta\piz$~\cite{Achasov:2000ku,*KLOE:2002kzf} and by $\az$-$\fz$ mixing in $\jpsi\to\phi\eta\piz$~\cite{BESIII:2010dhc, *BESIII:2018ozj,*BESIII:2023zwx}.
 The decay $\jpsi\to\gamma\az^0$ offers new insights into the nature of $\az$.
 Its branching fraction ($\mathrm{BF}$) is expected to be an order of magnitude smaller than that of $\jpsi\to \phi(\omega) \eta\piz$, making it highly sensitive to exotic production mechanisms~\cite{Sakai:2019uig, Xiao:2019lrj}.
 Predictions for $\jpsi\to\gamma\az^0$ vary widely among phenomenological models in quantum chromodynamics (QCD).
 Within the vector-meson-dominance (VMD) framework detailed in Ref.~\cite{Sakai:2019uig}, the $\az$ is treated as a dynamically generated state arising from final-state interactions, whereas Ref.~\cite{Xiao:2019lrj} incorporates $\fz$-$\az$ mixing and obtains a significantly different BF, as shown later in Table~\ref{tab:a0}.
-These discrepancies underscore the need for precise experimental input.